friendly-bits/geoip-shell/README.md

 - Extensive and (usually) up-to-date documentation.
 - Comes with an uninstall script which completely removes the suite and the geoblocking firewall rules.
 No restart is required.
 - Sane settings are applied during installation by default, but also lots of command-line options for advanced users or for special corner cases are provided.
-- Pre-installation, provides a utility _(check-ip-in-source.sh)_ to check whether specific IP addresses you might want to blacklist or whitelist are indeed included in the IP lists fetched from the source (RIPE or ipdeny or MaxMind).
+- Pre-installation, provides a utility _(check-ip-in-source.sh)_ to check whether specific IP addresses you might want to blacklist or whitelist are indeed included in the IP lists fetched from the source (RIPE, ipdeny, MaxMind or IPinfo).
 - Post-installation, provides a utility (symlinked to _'geoip-shell'_) for the user to change geoblocking config (turn geoblocking on or off, configure outbound geoblocking, change country codes, change geoblocking mode, change IP lists source, change the cron schedule etc).
 - Post-installation, provides a command _('geoip-shell status')_ to check geoblocking status, which also reports if there are any issues.
 - In case of an error or invalid user input, provides useful error messages to help with troubleshooting.